TheMatrix1970/pos-resources/linux-masternode-manual-setup.md

 chmod 755 nihilod
 ````

-Now grab a coffee :coffee: or whatever beverage you preffer and wait for the wallet to finish compiling.

 After the compilation is done, let's make the wallet so we can access it from any location.

 ````bash